kjkoning/amplipi-bluetooth-example/README.md

    }
    ```

-Return to the AmpliPi main page, and select teh new Bluetooth stream type.
+Return to the AmpliPi main page, and select the new Bluetooth stream type.
 Then, from a bluetooth-capable device, connect to the 'amplipi' device and start playing audio.